Suyog7130/suyog7130.github.io/content/posts/2025-04-01-mac-with-only-keyboard.md

 ### 6) Last‑resort: pair via a cable
 - Plug the **Magic Mouse/Trackpad/Keyboard** into your Mac with its cable.
 With the device switched **On**, the Mac typically **pairs it automatically**.
 Unplug after a minute and use it wirelessly.
-- Reminder: the Magic Mouse **cannot be used while charging**—this is by design.
+- Reminder: the Magic Mouse **cannot be used while charging**, this is by design.
 Quick top‑ups (a few minutes) usually give enough battery to finish pairing and reconnect.

 ---